JuliaEarth/GeoStatsBase.jl/README.md

 The task of writing a solver for a problem reduces to writing a simple function in Julia that takes the problem as input and returns the solution.
-In this tutorial, I will write an estimation solver that is not very useful, but illustrates the development process.
+In this tutorial, I will write an estimation solver that is not very useful (it fills the domain with random numbers), but illustrates the development process.

 #### Create the package